 Why is the black hole image so fuzzy?
 Do black holes really look like lopsided donuts?
 Why does this matter?
-Everyday Einstein, Dr. Sabrina Stierwalt, explains the significance of this monumental scientific achievement.
+Ask Science, Dr. Sabrina Stierwalt, explains the significance of this monumental scientific achievement.

 So what do we make of the image now that it’s finally here?
 What exactly are we looking at?
 Is it what we expected?
 And what’s next?

 Here are 5 facts about the first ever image taken of a black hole:

 Why is this the first image we’ve ever taken of a black hole?

 Supermassive black holes like to lurk in centers of massive galaxies like our Milky Way, but despite being so common, before last Wednesday, we had never actually seen one.
 Astronomers had only been able to infer their presence based on the motions of stars that orbit them or the energetic radiation that gets emitted as the matter being gobbled up by the black hole heats up.
 The problem, of course, is that black holes are so dense that their gravity becomes so strong that not even light—massless, fast-traveling light—can escape.
 Black holes are, by definition, black.